TimPietrusky/atelier/docs/conventions.md

 - Do reset node statuses before runs and update status during execution.
 - Do store originals in OPFS or via FS Access and reference them with `AssetRef`.
 - Do control DropdownMenu state explicitly; close it before opening dialogs to avoid lingering `pointer-events: none` on body.
+- Do use `queueMicrotask` for deferred state updates when needed.
 - Don't auto-switch models in the engine—let users pick (but hint in UI).
 - Don't send unsupported params (e.g., guidance for Seedream; undefined seed).
 - Don't use raw `fetch` to RunPod model endpoints—always go through the provider adapter.
 - Don't persist large base64 media in JSON/localStorage.
 - Don't filter image inputs by handle alone; always validate node type and result type to avoid accepting text as images.
+- **NEVER use `setTimeout` for timing hacks or event ordering** — these are band-aids that hide real problems.
+Use proper state management, `queueMicrotask`, or fix the root cause.

 ## Quick glossary